LeoMSgit/HACKATHON---Beam-EyeWare-/readme.md

 # ProGamer Eye Trainer

 An experimental **eye-tracking training game** built with **Python, Pygame, and the EyeWare Beam SDK**.
-The game helps improve eye–hand coordination and reaction time by tracking gaze points and comparing them to a moving target on the screen.
+The game helps improve and track eye coordination and reaction time by tracking gaze points and comparing them to a moving target on the screen.

 ## Features